chipsalliance/firrtl-spec/spec.md

    w.b is invalid
 ```

-For the purposes of simulation, invalidated components are initialized to random
+The handing of invalidated components is covered in [@sec:indeterminate-values].
-values, and operations involving indeterminate values produce undefined
-behaviour.
-This is useful for early detection of errors in simulation.

 ### The Invalidate Algorithm